 While this move blocks VPN websites, it doesn’t block VPN traffic.
 This came at a time when online freedom in Russia was rapidly deteriorating, pushing Russians towards using VPN services to access restricted content.

 But if caught, you may face fines up to around $10,867 for the VPN provider and around $4,657 for the user.
 Despite VPNs being banned in Russia, some VPN providers still operate servers inside the country.

 However, the Russian government demanded access to these servers in March 2019, which resulted in some VPN providers, such as NordVPN shutting down their Russian servers.

 Iraq – Complete VPN Ban

-Technically, the ban was made to help control activities of members belonging to the Islamic State of Iraq and Syria (ISIS).
+Technically, the ban was made to help control the activities of members belonging to the Islamic State of Iraq and Syria (ISIS).
 Iraq claims to use Internet and VPN bans along with restrictions as part of its defense strategy.